-In accordance with SFAS No. 165, management of the Organization has evaluated events subsequent to December 31, 2022 through the issuance date of this report.
-In early 2020, a worldwide pandemic arose caused by the coronavirus (Covid-19), which negatively impacted the general operations of the Organization.
-Management has acknowledged the threat of the coronavirus; however, the long-term impact on operations is currently unknown as of the date of the auditor's report.
-There have been no additional material events noted during this period that would impact either the results reflected in this report or the Organization's results going forward.
+In accordance with SFAS No. 165, management of the Organization has evaluated events subsequent to December 31, 2023 through the issuance date of this report.
+There have been no material events noted during this period that would impact either the results reflected in this report or the Organization's results going forward.